khurramjaved96/mrcl/README.md

-# mrcl
+# mrcl : Meta-Learning Representations for Continual Learning
-Under blind review at NeurIPS19

 ## Learning Representations
 To learn representations for omnigtot run the following command: